benedekrozemberczki/datasets/README.md

 ### Description
 <p align="justify">
 The ego-nets of Twitch users who participated in the partnership program in April 2018.
+Nodes are users and links are friendships.
 The binary classification task is to predict using the ego-net whether the ego user plays a single or multple games.
 Players who play a single game usually have a more dense ego-net.</p>

 ### Link